Kiwi-Computers/QNL-kernel/README.md

 - Modularity — move appropriate components out of the core kernel where practical, improving isolation and maintainability.
 - Kiwi-native services — provide first-class kernel interfaces for Kiwi technologies and hardware.
 - LLVM/Clang toolchain — use LLVM and Clang as the primary development and build toolchain wherever practical.
 - *nix foundation — preserve the familiar principles and interfaces of Unix while creating a distinctly Kiwi Unix-based/Unix-like system.
-Do not hesitate to use BSD code whatsoever.
+Freely incorporate BSD code and ideas wherever their licensing permits.
 - Evolution, not reinvention — build upon proven technology while gradually replacing or restructuring components where doing so provides a meaningful advantage.

 # Building